Youth Science Center

-The core purpose of the KAYSC is to empower youth to change our world through science!
-The KAYSC engages 100 youth yearly in grades 7-12 in out-of-school-time (OST) science programming afterschool, on Saturdays, and during the summer.
+The core purpose of KAYSC is to empower youth to change the world through science!
+The KAYSC engages over 100 youth annually in grades 7-12 in out-of-school-time (OST) science programming afterschool, Saturdays, and during the summer.

 Programs target students from communities underrepresented in STEM disciplines: